No More Double Chin

 The injection itself goes into the subcutaneous fat under the chin.
 From there, a compound called deoxycholate starts to break down fat cells and diminish the appearance of a dreaded double chin.
 This can help restore a youthful look and feel to the chin line in patients of any age or gender.

-The treatment is expected to last a lifetime.
+The treatment is expected to be long lasting.
 Most patients struggle with submental fullness due to genetics or aging, though rapid weight gain is another factor.
 Patients are asked to maintain a healthy life style after the injection to ensure that they reduce the risk of a side effect.

 Common side effects of Kybella injections